 Both of the postcards shown above were picked up by my grandparents when visiting Hot Springs National Park.
 Both of them were published by Connelly Press, Hot Springs, Arkansas.
 And both state "Genuine Natural Color Made By DEXTER PRESS, Inc., West Nyack, N.Y."

 The writing on the back of the first postcard states the following:

 Hot Springs National Park - Arkansas - The Finest in the World - Byron L. Neimeyer, Manager"

 On the second postcard it reads:

-(I think that it is fun to insert old vintage postcards of what my grandparents would have seen and where they would have stayed and in some cases dined in these hubs.
-Just knowing that we were retracing some of their steps made it enjoyable for us as well.)
+I think that it is fun to insert old vintage postcards of what my grandparents would have seen and where they would have stayed and, in some cases, dined.
+Just knowing that we were retracing some of their steps made it enjoyable for us as well.

-Originally built in 1877 by Enoch Woolman, it was a 75 foot structure.
-After being struck by lightening and being burned, a second tower was built and made of steel.
-Standing 165 feet tall, and named the Rix Tower, it stood for over 60 years until being replaced by the Mountain Tower standing in this spot today.
+Initially built in 1877 by Enoch Woolman, it was a 75-foot structure.
+After being struck by lightning and being burned, a second tower was built and made of steel.
+Standing 165 feet tall and named the Rix Tower, it stood for over 60 years until being replaced by the Mountain Tower standing in this spot today.

-An elevator takes one to the observation windows at the top of the Mountain Tower for a wonderful overview of the entire Hot Springs National Park and surrounding area.
-It is definitely worth a stop and look.
+An elevator takes one to the observation windows at the top of the Mountain Tower for an excellent overview of the Hot Springs National Park and surrounding area.
+It is worth a stop and look.

-Hot Springs National Park is an area not only filled with 47 hot springs, but its warmth and charm will stay with you if you are lucky enough to pay this Arkansas site a visit.
-Who knows.....you may even find your own "fountain of youth" there!
+Hot Springs National Park is an area not only filled with 47 hot springs, but its warmth and charm will stay with you if you are lucky enough to visit this Arkansas site.
+Who knows, you may even find your own "fountain of youth" there!

 © 2009 Peggy Woods